-Additionally, we have developed NLG802, a prodrug of indoximod.
-This prodrug is intended to increase bioavailability and exposure to indoximod above the levels currently achievable by direct oral administration of indoximod, as well as provide increased intellectual property protection.
-We filed a new IND with the FDA in 2017 for this investigational drug and plan to bring it into clinical trials in 2017.
-The initial trial will be a standard Phase 1 study to assess preliminary safety and to determine the RP2D for subsequent evaluations.
-NLG802 is a new chemical entity with potential for worldwide expansion of our intellectual property position around this type of IDO pathway inhibitor.
+NLG802 is a novel chemical entity and a prodrug of indoximod.
+NLG802 is intended to increase bioavailability and exposure to indoximod above the levels currently achievable by direct oral administration of indoximod.
+We filed a new IND with the FDA in the first quarter of 2017 for this investigational drug and the first patient was dosed with NLG802 in a Phase 1 trial in July 2017.
+The purpose of this standard Phase 1 study is to assess preliminary safety and to determine the RP2D for subsequent evaluations.
+NLG802 is a new chemical entity with potential for expansion of our intellectual property position both within and outside the United States.

-For any new indoximod formulations and prodrugs, we may be required to prove clinical safety and make a relative comparison to the original formulation through bridging studies, which might have the effect of increasing the time and expense required to initiate a large-scale randomized clinical trial.
+For any new indoximod formulations and prodrugs, including the formulation of indoximod entering clinical trials this year and NLG802, we may be required to prove clinical safety and make a relative comparison to the original formulation through bridging studies, which might have the effect of increasing the time and expense required to initiate a large-scale randomized clinical trial.